 Caden had stolen a baseball cap which he pulled down over his face.
-Whenever a Claw came by he would look down or turn his head away and stared in the opposite direction very intently.
+Whenever a Claw came by he would look down or turn his head away and stare in the opposite direction very intently.
 He had never been afraid of the Claw before.
 He’d only noticed them around Reach because of their armor-like uniforms in red and gold.
 Now his heart leaped into his throat anytime he caught sight of those fiery colors.
 He kept reminding himself that they didn’t know he was the white dragon.
 Maybe they weren’t even looking for the white dragon.

 Right, sure they aren’t.
 God, I’m an idiot!